VeryLittleGravitas/CredibilityProblem/README.md

 * Advising GovOps and Department of Technology leadership on technology policy and delivery
 * Delivering a digital services strategy and putting it into practice
 * [Bringing new talent and skills to government](https://github.com/CDTgithub/DigitalServiceOpportunities)
-* Identifying opportunities to demonstrate digital services approach
+* Identifying digital service demonstration opportunities

-Read more about what GovOps and the Department of Technology are doing:
+Read about what GovOps and the Department of Technology are doing based on our work:

 * [Marybel Batjer: Taking the leap; a bold new direction of the State of California](https://www.youtube.com/watch?v=yb8fZrrDT00), November 2016, Code for America
 * [GovOps Secretary Touts Agile Development at Code for America Summit](http://www.techwire.net/news/govops-secretary-touts-agile-development-at-code-for-america-summit.html), November 2016, Techwire